-Anne Hathaway May Replace Amy Schumer In 'Barbie' Movie
+Anne Hathaway Might Replace Amy Schumer In Live-Action 'Barbie' Movie

 Anne Hathaway's life is about to get a lot more plastic, and it's fantastic.
 Hathaway is in talks to star in the live-action Barbie movie, which has been in the works for quite a while now, according to the Hollywood Reporter.
 The Oscar winner is replacing Amy Schumer in the role.